James Petrillo: In popular culture

 In the 1947 recording of "Huggin' And A Chalkin'" Johnny Mercer sings "...when I met another fella with some chalk in his hand coming around the other side (it was Patrillo)".
 In the 1947 Bob Hope film My Favorite Brunette, a man says an imaginary George Washington is playing the fife all night long, and Hope replies "Why don't you tell Petrillo about it."
-Jon and Sondra Steele referred to Petrillo as "Little Caesar" on the B-side of their 1948 hit, "My Happiness".
+Jon and Sondra Steele referred to Petrillo as "Little Caesar" on the B-side of their 1948 hit, "My Happiness", on the song called "They All Recorded To Beat The Ban".
+A song based on the Mulberry Bush nursery rhyme, talking about the 1947-1948 ban.

 The 1950 Warner Bros. animated short Hurdy-Gurdy Hare, starring Bugs Bunny, ends with Bugs making large amounts of money by having a monkey turn a street organ while a gorilla collects donations.
 Bugs quips, "I sure hope Petrillo doesn't hear about this!"
 (The 1948 strike was ongoing at the time Hurdy-Gurdy Hare was in production.)